CCA-Public/digital-archives-manual/guides/cadformats.md

 #### Features of note

-AutoCAD was available for Macs until 1994 and then again starting in 2010.
-In the intervening years, it was available only for Windows.
+AutoCAD was not produced for Mac between 1994 and 2010.

 #### Preferred terminology in description